riipandi/fastrue/README.md

 ## 🧑🏻‍💻 Contributing

-Welcome, and thank you for your interest in contributing to Wasta!
+Welcome, and thank you for your interest in contributing to Trusty!
 There are many ways in which you can contribute, beyond writing code.
 You can read this repository’s [Contributing Guidelines](./CONTRIBUTING.md) to learn how to contribute.